thisisunkno3n/tennis-ml-predictions/plan.md

     - better for binary classficiation

 - next time try to have complete baseline model and modify hyperparameters on a different cell
+- also try using weighted parameters next time (for feature importance)

 Desired model outcome: